The Victor 3900 - History's Forgotten Miracle

 Image Courtesy John Kendall

-With the 25 prototype machines delivered, Victor planned a fancy reception to show off the new machines to its sales force and distributors, along with selected members of the media.
+With the 25 prototype machines delivered, Victor planned a fancy reception to show off the new machines to its sales force and distributors, along with selected members of the press.
 There was to be a grand unveiling of the calculators, then visitors could come try them out.
 However, when it came time to power up the calculators at a rehearsal for the event, not a single one of them would run.
 They were all dead.
 What had happened?
 As Bob Norman explains, there was a small but definite area of the AC power sine wave that could, if the power was turned on at just the right time, create a voltage surge in the power supply of the calculator.
-This surge resulted in the power supply exceeding the allowable voltages for the IC logic supply.
+This surge resulted in the power supply exceeding the allowable voltages for the IC logic supply, causing the IC's to malfunction.
 Fortunately, the failure did not cause damage to the IC's, but rather caused an unrelated failure in the power supply circuitry that led to the dead calculators.
 It happened that all of the calculators in the display had been rigged up to a central power switch so that they could all be turned on at once, and it just happened that during the dry-run, the power was turned on at just that right instant to cause all of the calculators to fail.
 The problem caused some serious head-scratching at GM-e, but in fairly short-order the flaw had been identified and eliminated through some minor power supply modifications.
 Fortunately, this problem was caught before the actual unveiling had been announced, and with some rescheduling, the spectacular was pulled off successfully.
 On the day of the introduction, Victor also took out a full center-spread advertisement in the Wall Street Journal, touting the Space Age technology of their new electronic calculator.
 Needless to say, a great deal of interest was generated by this new machine, not only by potential customers, but also by competitors, who were blindsided by this new machine that used technology that literally redefined the state of the art.

 During the time that the Victor 3900 was being developed, quite a number of companies had entered the electronic calculator marketplace.
 In North America, Friden Calculating Machine Co.
 (San Leandro, CA) had introduced its award-winning Friden 130 calculator, a machine similar to Victor's calculator, but with thirteen digits of capacity, and one store/recall memory register.
 Friden had also had time to introduce a follow-on machine, the Friden 132 which added square root.
 Mathatronics (Waltham, MA) had been selling a truly groundbreaking transistorized calculator, the Mathatron, a printing, programmable calculator that set many historical firsts.
 Wang Laboratories (Tewksbury, MA) had introduced a sophisticated transistorized calculator that used logarithmic principles to allow it to perform complex scientific calculations with great speed.
 The LOCI-2 calculator set the stage for Wang Labs' meteoric rise in the electronic calculator marketplace.
 Among these players in North America, there were also quite a number of other small companies that had jumped into the fray with various unique electronic calculator designs.

 The rest of the world hadn't stood still either.
-In the UK, Sumlock Comptometer had been very successful with their Thyraton-tube based electronic calculators, and had begun work on a transistorized calculator.
+In the UK, Sumlock Comptometer had been very successful with their Thyratron-tube based electronic calculators, and had begun work on a transistorized calculator.
 They had arranged world-wide distribution channels for their calculators, and despite the fact that their machines used somewhat dated technology, they were doing well.
 Italy's Industria Macchine Elettroniche (IME) had introduced a very elegantly designed electronic calculator (the IME-84) using fully transistorized logic and magnetic core memory that set new a price point for desktop electronic calculators.
 Olivetti, also in Italy, had developed what many consider to be the first "personal computer", the Olivetti Programma 101, a very sophisticated transistorized programmable desktop printing electronic calculator that was user-friendly and provided the ability to store and load programs and data on magnetic cards, a first for programmable desktop electronic calculators.
 West Germany's Olympia had introduced a line of nicely designed transistorized electronic calculators targeted at the business market.
 The Japanese had also jumped into the electronic calculator business with great vigor.
 Hayakawa Electric (now known as Sharp) had been very successfully selling its Compet 10 transistorized calculator in Japan and Europe, and was working to get distribution channels going in North America.
 They had also recently introduced two new machines, the Compet 20 and Compet 21, using faster and more-reliable Silicon transistor technology.
 Canon Camera and Instrument Co. had introduced its first electronic calculator, the transistorized Canola 130, using a unique electro-optical display technology.
 Casio Computer Co., Ltd. had also introduced a transistorized calculator, called the Casio 001.
 Sony had demonstrated a prototype of a surprisingly small electronic calculator called the MD-5 that used miniaturized hybrid circuits (not really Integrated Circuits, but much smaller than conventional discrete components), but had not yet decided to enter the marketplace.
 Needless to say, the market had come a long way during the time it took for Victor's calculator to become a market reality.

 Despite all of the new players that had come to market while the Victor calculator was being developed, Victor's calculator still had a number of major points going for it.
 First, Victor was a very well-respected business machine manufacturer.
 A high-tech electronic calculator made by Victor would have a great deal of leverage given Victor's fine reputation.
 Secondly, the machine would be the only calculator in existence that used integrated circuits as the primary electronic component in the machine.
 While transistorized calculators performed well and had shown that they were reliable, the world was going through a technological revolution.
 Electronics were starting to radically affect the lives of everyday people.
 The public could see how the development of solid-state electronics and computer technology was changing their own lives.
 High technology became "cool", and anything that used the very latest in technology was viewed with awe.
 Victor could leverage this fascination with technology to sell its revolutionary calculator based entirely on space-age micro-chips.
 Along with being a technological tour-de-force, the machine was completely silent operation, was fast, had a nice set of features, and boasted large numeric capacity.